smyler3/todo-list/README.md

 --------------------------------------------------------------------------
 TODO:
     -
-    Add ability to check completed tasks as incomplete

-    -
-    use change not click and create lists for completed and incompleted tasks

-    -
     When deleting a step, check it is removed from currentStep When deleting a task, check it is removed from currentTask .